Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • Speed / Speed + Recovery

+### Top angled glitch

+Xingcai is able to bypass even thick walls very quickly by using either her ground or air special.
+Musou and C5 also work for medium-thick walls, although both of these options are slower.

+As a side note, she becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.

 ### Top infinite jumper

 Xingcai is the 2nd best in the game for horizontal chainable air movement thanks to her fast, forward-propelling air special and double jump.
 She is only slightly worse in this regard than Yukimura Sanada since her air special's animation is slightly longer and doesn't cross as much distance.